 Meaning: force or require someone to do something.

-Structure: Make + person + verb
+Construction: Make + person + infinitive

-They make students exercise regularly.
+- In this school, they make students exercise regularly.

-John’s mum made him eat his dinner.
+- Although John wasn’t hungry, his mum made him eat his dinner.

-His parents tried to make him be a better person.
+- His parents tried to make him be a better person.

-Causative verb HAVE:
+Causative verb LET

-Meaning: give someone the responsibility to do something.
+Meaning: to allow someone to do something.

-Causative verb HELP:
+Causative verb HELP